Drakohka95/homework/README.md

 ## Copyright

 Copyright © 2017 Drakohka95.
-See [license] for details.
+See LICENSE.txt for details.
-[license]: LICENSE.txt